 Since 2011, I have been teaching and conducting research in the Environmental Studies and Sciences Department at Ithaca College.
 My goal is to prepare my students for success in graduate school and/or the workplace upon graduation.
 At the same time, I want to instill a sense of responsibility toward the environment with the hope that they will lead society to a better, more sustainable place.

 - Environmental Research

 - Advanced Topics in Earth Science

 For motivated students, I provide opportunities for exciting and relevant research.
-My research group uses the local area to asses water quality and the ability of the Ithaca College Natural Lands to sequester organic carbon.
+My research group uses the local area to asses water quality and test for heavy metal contamination in the sediments of Fall Creek.
+Other students have been helping me with understanding geology and oceanography of the seafloor surrounding the Galapagos Islands.
 I maintain a lab in CNS 272 that contains an extensive rock and mineral collection, an Olympus polarizing microscope, a Dionex IC-900 ion chromatograph, and a muffle furnace.
 The lab is well equipped to analyze water for a variety of common inorganic species.
-Other students have been helping me with understanding geology and oceanography of the seafloor surrounding the Galapagos Islands.